 GAC and AOP

-In contrast to GAC, which cannot reliably achieve stringent treatment requirements for 1,4-dioxane and must be reactivated off site, our synthetic adsorbent can be regenerated in place thousands of times using simple regenerative methods, such as low-pressure steam, with no loss of capacity or ability to achieve low-level effluent residuals.
-In addition, our technology does not experience the sensitivity to influent concentration and pH or the deleterious effects of free-radical scavenging and inorganic scale fouling that cause advanced oxidation processes (AOP) to struggle to achieve stable, consistent treatment results.
-Nor does it generate undesired reaction by-products, such as bromate, aldehydes, or organic acids, that may occur with the use of AOP.
-Our technology delivers results that meet stringent treatment requirements while simplifying process design, reducing long-term operating costs, increasing safety, and avoiding hazardous reagents and by-products.
+In contrast to GAC, which is not only unable to reliably achieve stringent treatment requirements for 1,4-dioxane but must also be reactivated off site, our synthetic adsorbent can be regenerated in place thousands of times using simple regenerative methods, such as low-pressure steam, with no loss in capacity or the ability to achieve low-level effluent residuals.
+In addition, our technology does not experience the sensitivity to influent concentration and pH or the deleterious effects of free radical scavenging and inorganic scale fouling that cause advanced oxidation processes (AOP) to struggle to achieve stable, consistent treatment results, nor does it generate undesired reaction byproducts such as bromate, aldehydes, or organic acids that may occur with the use of AOP.
+Our technology delivers results that meet stringent treatment requirements while simplifying process design, reducing long-term operating costs, increasing safety, and avoiding hazardous reagents and byproducts.

 Mobile Treatment System

-ECT2’s comprehensive process solution for 1,4-dioxane and specialty VOC contamination is available as a modular, portable system capable of rapid deployment and application as a source-area control measure.
-The M-25 mobile treatment system, with a nominal capacity of 1.6 litres per second (L/sec), is intended for sites needing immediate treatment for short- or long-duration assignments.
+ECT2’s comprehensive process solution for 1,4-dioxane and specialty VOC contamination is available as a modular, portable system capable of rapid deployment and application as a source area control measure.
+The M-25 mobile treatment system, with a nominal capacity of 25 gallons per minute, is intended for sites needing immediate treatment for short- or long-duration assignments.
 System simplicity allows plug-and-play rapid installation, with limited operator oversight, and the system can be on site and ready for operation in as little as a few weeks.
-With in-place regeneration, the media can be reused thousands of times without losing its adsorption capacity or the ability to reliably achieve low-level effluent residuals.
+With in-place regeneration, the media can be cycled thousands of times without losing its adsorption capacity or the ability to reliably achieve low-level effluent residuals.